 Houston Rockets vs. Golden State Warriors Injury Report

-Tonight, the Houston Rockets and Golden State Warriors will face off in the next chapter of an already storied rivalry.
+Tonight, the Houston Rockets will look to fend off the Golden State Warriors in Game 2 of the team’s first round series.

-The Rockets have somewhat flipped the script, making the Playoffs for the first time since 2020 as the No. 2 seed in the West.
-Armed with first-time All-Star Alperen Sengun, wily veterans in Fred VanVleet and Dillon Brooks, as well as a host of talented young players like Jalen Green, Amen Thompson, Jabari Smith Jr. and more, they’re ready to run the Western Conference gauntlet.
+Golden State already has a 1-0 advantage, having beaten the Rockets on Houston's home turf in a grindy 95-85 bout.
+Stephen Curry put out his usual production, and the Rockets got off to an extremely slow offensive start, likely due to its general youth.

-The first step of that will be taking down Golden State, who have long pained Houston dating back to James Harden’s days leading the franchise.
-The Dubs are still armed with Stephen Curry and Draymond Green, but have numerous other new faces, including star Jimmy Butler.
+Avoiding an 0-2 deficit will be paramount for Houston.
+Across 201 first round NBA series, 93.5% win when going up 2-0.
+And with Game 3 and Game 4 taking place in The Bay, it makes tonight’s game an essential must-win for the home team.
+Luckily, Houston should be in position to rebound given the latter half of Sunday's game was highly competitive, and it will be hard to replicate such a slow shooting night.

 Houston Rockets injuries: